orra-dev/orra/docs/sdks/js-sdk.md

 The Orra SDK follows patterns similar to serverless functions or job processors, making it familiar for AI Engineers.
 Your services become event-driven handlers that:

-1. Register capabilities with Orra (what they can do)
+1. Register capabilities with Orra's Plan Engine (what they can do)
 2. Process tasks when called (actual execution)
 3. Return results for orchestration

 ### Key Concepts

-- **Services vs Agents**: Both use the same SDK but are registered differently
+- **Services and Tasks as Services vs Agents**: Both use the same SDK but are registered differently
-    - Services: Stateless, function-like handlers (e.g., data processors, notification services, etc...)
+    - Services and Tasks as Services: Stateless, function-like handlers (e.g., data processors, notification services, etc...)
-    - Agents: Stateless or stateful, sometimes long-running processes, see [What is an AI Agent](../../README.md#what-is-an-ai-agent)
+    - Agents: Stateless or stateful, sometimes long-running processes, see [What is an AI Agent](../what-is-agent.md)

 - **Schema Definition**: Similar to OpenAPI/GraphQL schemas, defines inputs/outputs
 - **Handler Functions**: Like serverless functions, process single tasks